The Best Gas Grills for Summer 2026, by Backyard Type

 The upgrade pick for households that grill weekly or cook for more than four people.
 The Genesis E-335 gives you 513 square inches of primary cooking area (versus the Spirit E-425's 424), a 9,000 BTU dedicated sear burner, a 12,000 BTU side burner powerful enough to actually saute a sauce on, and PureBlu tapered main burners that produce more even heat front-to-back.
 AmazingRibs calls the new EPX-335 line "in many ways, the best Genesis lineup yet."
 Construction is heavier-gauge steel throughout — the Genesis lasts longer and looks better doing it.

 The reason to spend the extra $520 over the Spirit E-425 is roughly twofold: cooking surface (you can host eight people without juggling a second cook) and structural longevity (the Genesis is built to a workmanlike 15-year standard rather than the Spirit's 10).
-Weber's $100-off promotion runs through May 12, which makes the buying math meaningfully better if you can decide quickly.
+Watch weber.com and the major retailers for Father's Day Genesis promotions — these tend to land in the first two weeks of June.

 For the Steak Cook (~$1,499-$1,879) — Broil King Regal S590 Pro IR or Napoleon Prestige 500 RSIB